charanteja-7/Blog-App-V2/README.md

 - **Tailwind CSS**: For styling and responsive design.
 - **React Router DOM**: For navigation.
 - **React Toastify**: For notifications.
+- **Quill**: Rich text editor for enhanced formatting in blog posts.
+- **Cloudinary**: For storing images and media files in the cloud.

 ### Backend
 - **Node.js**: For the server environment.